Culture and diversity events start important conversations about societal issues that are often overlooked.

 Art is a reflection of culture and can be a guiding bridge from one culture to another.
 For centuries, art has been a form of communication to share aspects of culture and history.
 Through art, people are invited to explore the diverse background of others.

 Luckily, museums around the world have opened its door for virtual tour experiences.
 Many of the virtual tour programs cover exhibit walk-throughs and the ability to examine some of the world’s best paintings, and other pieces up close and personal.
 The museum virtual tours are organised with enough details to escalate your experience.

 Tip: For your awesome cultural diversity events, schedule a company visit to a virtual tour museum dedicated to a specific culture and invite team members to learn more about other cultures through the lens of fine and contemporary art.

 When Movies Shapes Cultures

 Not only reflect the beliefs, values, and anxieties of the cultures that produce them, movies also help to shape and solidify a culture’s beliefs.
 Nearly a century ago, the director of The Birth of Nation, D.W Griffith recognised that movies have enormous power as a means to influence public opinion.

-In recent times, movies like The Kite Runner (2007), a story that portrays ethnical discrimination in Afghanistan, have raised social awareness about world events.
+In recent times, movies like The Kite Runner (2007), a story that portrays ethnic discrimination in Afghanistan, have raised social awareness about world events.
 There are also a number of documentary films directed at social issues that have had a strong influence on cultural attitudes and have brought about significant change.